This story is part of our 1,000+ Stories campaign. What’s your story?

 Industry: Education & Training

 Biggest success: My biggest success to date was winning the Woman Entrepreneur of the Year from Startup Canada.
-I absolutely love helping people build their business and give sales education to teach skill sets needed in order to have high value conversations.
-It is an honour to be standing in the shadows of so many people taking sales skills and developing it to build their business.
-Knowing accomplishments others have achieved it was overwhelming to be nominated as Woman Entrepreneur of the Year and what is even more satisfying is having won this title.
+I absolutely love helping people build their business and give sales education to teach skill sets needed to have high-value conversations.
+It is an honour to be standing in the shadows of so many people taking sales skills and developing them to build their business.
+Knowing accomplishments others have achieved, it was overwhelming to be nominated as Woman Entrepreneur of the Year.
+And what is even more satisfying is having won this title.
 It is great to see the impact I am having is now being recognized by a national organization.

 What is your top challenge and how you have addressed it?
 I was growing, but the biggest limitation to my growth was myself.
 I needed to replicate what I do.
-Since then I’ve hired my first employee to help me deliver even more education to entrepreneurs.
-When I first started building my business I was working with individuals on a one on one bases.
-The one on one basis gave me the opportunity to build business fast and generate revenue however I realized I created a job for myself.
-If I was not physically present and delivering on my promises to clients nobody else was able to do it.
+Since then, I’ve hired my first employee to help me deliver even more education to entrepreneurs.
+When I first started building my business, I was working with individuals on a one-on-one basis.
+This basis gave me the opportunity to build business fast and generate revenue, however I realized I created a job for myself.
+If I was not physically present and delivering on my promises to clients, nobody else was able to do it.
 I was unable to download what I had in my head to create value for my clients.
 I then needed to create a scalable model that worked.
 I created content to deliver to clients by me or someone else.
 I hired my first employees to assist in doing amazing work to help others.

 Who is your most important role model?
-Marie Forleo, Grant Cardone, and the many entrepreneurs I meet that are building up amazing businesses.
+Marie Forleo, Grant Cardone and the many entrepreneurs I meet who are building up amazing businesses.
 I love following Brendon Burchard’s work because I joke that he went from 0 to Oprah in 6 years.
 He has a passion for marketing, conversations and builds a knowledge base that empowers more individuals to learn from his mastery.
-His online courses allow him to reach far geographies while his events provide closer access to him directly.
-I believe the best entrepreneurs show themselves as being human and Brendon is authentic, genuine and someone I truly admire.
+His online courses allow him to reach far geographies, while his events provide closer access to him directly.
+I believe the best entrepreneurs show themselves as being human, and Brendon is authentic, genuine and someone I truly admire.

 Edited by The Story Exchange